in

 When ladybugs arrived and ate the pests.
 They protected crops from insects.
 So the farmers named them “beetles of Our Lady” or “ladybirds” in her honor.

-The name eventually made its way to the United States, where it is still used today.
+The name eventually made its way to the United States, still used today.

 Ladybugs are also associated with the Virgin Mary because of their bright red color, which is often seen as a symbol of her love and protection.